 The first key tool that’s being introduced by the Economic Crime and Corporate Transparency Bill is the creation of a new “Register of Overseas Entities”.

-This measure is essentially creating a new register of companies that will sit with Companies House.
+This measure will create a new register of companies that will sit with Companies House.
 It will publicly list all foreign-owned entities operating in the UK — making sure all of the information about them and who owns each asset is accessible to everybody in one place.

 In terms of requirements, the register is going to require all overseas entities that own (or have a desire to own) UK property to share information about their beneficial owners.
 The data and individuals concerned have then got to register their details with Companies House.